EDUC5476 Humanities and Social Sciences Curriculum II

 - Typically this unit is assessed in the following ways: (1) video analysis; (2) programming task; and (3) professional participation and conduct.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the video analysis, programming task, and professional participation and conduct components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the video analysis, programming task, and professional participation and conduct components.

 Supplementary assessment is not available in this unit.